 Proposal 1: RAN to update the objective on long connections at RAN#98-e as follows:

-Study and specify, if needed, improved GNSS operations for a new position fix for UE pre-compensationduring long connection times and for reduced power consumption.
+Study and specify, if needed, improved GNSS operations for a new position fix for UE pre-compensation and other relevant operations for UL synchronization (e.g. SIB acquisition, enhancements on UL segmentation duration) during long connection times and for reduced power consumption.
 Simultaneous GNSS and NTN NB-IoT/eMTC operation is not assumed.
 [RAN1, RAN2]

 Proposal 2: RAN to include the following objective on the WID:

+Study and specify, if needed, procedures for repetition periods that extend beyond cell coverage availability.
+[RAN1, RAN2]

 Proposal 3: RAN to update the objective on mobility enhancements at RAN#98-e as follows:

-- Support of neighbour cell measurements, corresponding measurement triggering before RLF, using Rel-17 (TN) NB-IoT, eMTC as a baseline.
+- Support of neighbour cell measurements, corresponding measurement triggering before RLF, and provisioning of neighbour cell ephemeris information using Rel-17 (TN) NB-IoT, eMTC as a baseline.
 [RAN2]

 References